lucianamaroun/review_recommendation/README.md

 Where the first ignores invalid reviews and the second ignore reviews in too small rankings and reviews file is  data/rating.txt.

 This step may be ignored if a filtered dataset is available at hand.
-We made publicly available a <a href="http://homepages.dcc.ufmg.br/~lubm/review/reviews_filt.tar.gz">filtered dataset</a> of a crawl from Ciao [1], whose format we use.
-The <a href="http://www.jiliang.xyz/Ciao.rar">original unfiltered dataset</a> is also disclosed by the authors.
+We made publicly available a <a href="http://homepages.dcc.ufmg.br/~lubm/review/reviews_filtered.tar.gz">filtered dataset</a> of a crawl from Ciao [1], whose format we use.
+The <a href="http://www.jiliang.xyz/Ciao.rar">original unfiltered dataset</a> is also disclosed by the authors, which contains the trust network.

 [1] Jiliang Tang, Huiji Gao, Xia Hu, and Huan Liu.
 2013.
 Context-aware review helpfulness rating prediction.
 In Procs. of RecSys '13.